atsign-foundation/docs.atsign.com/content/docs/reference/namespace.md

 description:
   | # SEO Description of the page (Shows in google and atsign.dev search)
-  Definition of Namespace in the atPlatform
+  Definition of Namespace in the atPlatform: a unique container to place data in.
+More in the context of the apps, namespaces are just atSigns associated with each app so a secondary server can be aware of which data belongs to who.
+See an example below.

 draft: false # Change this to "true" to hide the page
 toc: true # Change this to "true" to show the table of contents